The Airzone Solution

-The Airzone Solution (stylized as The AirZone Solution?), is a 1993 British sci-fi-thriller film, produced by BBV.
+The Airzone Solution (stylised as The AirZone Solution?) is a 1993 British sci-fi-thriller film, produced by BBV.
 It was written by Nicholas Briggs and directed by Bill Baggs.
 It stars Colin Baker, Nicola Bryant, Peter Davison, Sylvester McCoy, Jon Pertwee and Heather Tracy.

 Overview

 The film was a departure from BBV's previous productions of The Stranger, a series of independently made Doctor Who-style productions, complete with cast members from Doctor Who playing similar characters.
-For The Airzone Solution, BBV gathered four of the five surviving actors who had played the Doctor — Colin Baker, Jon Pertwee, Peter Davison and Sylvester McCoy (Tom Baker, as in multi-Doctor specials, refused) — as the leads in a modern-day environmental thriller about pollution.
-Also appearing in a supporting role is Alan Cumming (who would later go on to play King James I in a 2018 episode of the revived series), along with Doctor Who alumni Nicola Bryant and Michael Wisher.
+For The Airzone Solution, BBV gathered four of the five surviving actors who had played the Doctor — Colin Baker, Jon Pertwee, Peter Davison, and Sylvester McCoy (Tom Baker, as in multi-Doctor specials, refused) — as the leads in a modern-day environmental thriller about pollution.
+Also appearing in a supporting role is Alan Cumming (who would later go on to play King James I in the 2018 episode "The Witchfinders" and voiced Mr. Ring-a-Ding/Lux Imperator in the 2025 episode "Lux"), along with Doctor Who alumni Nicola Bryant and Michael Wisher.

 The film was shot on videotape on a very low budget, as was the case with the previous Stranger videos.
 It has been suggested by some fans that this video was designed to appeal to those who had been disappointed that the mooted Dark Dimension direct-to-VHS special had been cancelled earlier that year.

 The writer of the film, Nicholas Briggs, who also plays a small role, went on to work on the revived Doctor Who series in 2005, providing voice-overs for both the Daleks and Cybermen.